Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) An innocent woman was standing on a train when she was burned alive in a horrific attack.
 However, there was no reaction from the people around: no one helped, instead, they just focused on filming.
 The police passed by the burning woman but did not take any action to help.

-In a video of the horrific scene posted online, scores of people at the scene can be seen simply standing around watching or holding up their phones to film, as if they were watching a performance instead of a real tragedy.
+In a video of the horrific scene posted online, scores of people at the scene can be seen simply standing there watching or holding up their phones to film, as if they were watching a performance instead of a real tragedy.

 Image of the suspect.
 Photo: New York Police